mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```
-To display the active power produced by the generator, we can use the following code:
+To display the output active power of the generator, we can use the following code:
 ```@repl ComputationPowersCurrentsLosses
 powers.output.active
 ```